simonw/til/pyodide/cryptography-in-pyodide.md

     cd Lib && tar --exclude=test -cf - sqlite3 | tar -C $DISTDIR -xf -
 ```
 One thing I don't understand is why some pure-Python packages such as Click also [get this treatment](https://github.com/pyodide/pyodide/blob/main/packages/click/meta.yaml) - since those should work if installed directly from PyPI using `micropip.install()`.

+**Update:** John Ott [figured this out](https://mastodon.social/@jbott/111478972640883459).
+There's an open issue, [Remove pure Python packages from the repository](https://github.com/pyodide/pyodide/issues/2580), which says:

+> Currently, we have dozens of pure Python packages in the repository.
+Some packages require a patch, and some packages don't have a wheel, but many packages exist only because other packages with C-extension depend on them in runtime.